-On May 25, 2010, Plaintiffs -- the class of those arrested without probable cause by the New York City Police Department (NYPD) -- filed this class action lawsuit in the United States Court for the Southern District of New York, against the City of New York under 42 U.S.C. § 1983.
+On May 25, 2010, the plaintiffs -- individuals who were issued summonses without probable cause by the New York City Police Department (NYPD) -- filed this class action lawsuit in the United States Court for the Southern District of New York, against the City of New York under 42 U.S.C. § 1983.
 The plaintiffs, represented by private counsel, sought compensatory, injunctive, and declaratory relief, claiming that they had been deprived of their First and Fourth amendment rights.
-Specifically, plaintiffs claim that an unwritten 'summons quota' drives NYPD officers to arrest individuals without probable cause, and in violation of the federal and state constitutions.
+Specifically, the plaintiffs claimed that an unwritten 'summons quota' drove NYPD officers to issue summonses and arrest individuals without probable cause, and in violation of the federal and state constitutions.

 In 1994, the NYPD instituted the COMPSTAT system, which records the statistics of arrests by type and the amount of summonses issued.
 Summonses are tickets written by police officers in lieu of arrest for a crime that directs the recipient of the summons to appear in court to face charges.
 Marijuana violations, disorderly conduct, and obstruction of governmental administration (OGA) are crimes for which summonses are typically issued.
-Plaintiffs allege that since the institution of the COMPSTAT system, the number of summonses issued has increased of 500%, and that more than half (50.5%) of these charges are dismissed later on.
+The plaintiffs alleged that since the institution of the COMPSTAT system, the number of summonses issued has increased of 500%, and that more than half (50.5%) of these charges are dismissed later on.

-On April 23, 2012, after hearing the parties on the matter of class certification, the Court (Judge Robert W. Sweet) issued an unpublished Opinion and Order certifying the class as "includ[ing] individuals who were issued summonses that were later dismissed upon a judicial finding of facial insufficiency and who were ticketed without probable cause."
+On April 23, 2012, after hearing the parties on the matter of class certification, the court (Judge Robert W. Sweet) issued an unpublished opinion and order certifying the class as "includ[ing] individuals who were issued summonses that were later dismissed upon a judicial finding of facial insufficiency and who were ticketed without probable cause."
 The defendants filed a motion for reconsideration on the issue of class certification, but were denied on July 19, 2012.

 Erin Pamukcu - 02/15/2016